-- 1. The Graduate Committee must agree that the course of study merits a Master's-level Degree. - 2.
-Students cannot already hold a Master of Science (M.S.) or Master of Arts (M.A.) in Kinesiology. - 3.
+1. The Graduate Committee must agree that the course of study merits a Master's-level Degree.

+- 2. Students cannot already hold a Master of Science (M.S.) or Master of Arts (M.A.) in Kinesiology, Movement Science, or Sport Management. - 3.
 Students must have met all requirements for the Master's Degree, including at least one graduate-level statistics course as well as at least four credits of coursework taken outside Kinesiology.